YashGunjal16/ASSIGNMENT5/README.md

 Proper evaluation and visualization.

-This approach can be extended to other time series domains like stock prediction, energy consumption forecasting, and more!
+This approach can be extended to other time series domains like stock price prediction, energy consumption forecasting, and many more!

 🙏 Acknowledgements
 Dataset Source: Daily Minimum Temperatures in Melbourne (via TensorFlow / Kaggle)

-Techniques inspired by best practices for deep learning in time series forecasting.
+Techniques: Inspired by best practices for deep learning-based time series forecasting.